 - Employee recognition – recognizing employees for the big things AND the little things.
 A milestone accomplishment is just as important as recognizing someone for being helpful, a strong collaborator, going the extra mile, etc.

 - Innovation – an organization that is forward-thinking, thinks outside the box, is open-minded, evolved, etc. is attractive.
 It helps foster an engaged workforce and has benefits for your customers.

 - Open and transparent communication – knowing how to and regularly communicating with your employees.

 - Meaningful work – this one is one of the toughest to maintain given the ongoing expectations around professional development.
 When you have people in the right jobs, doing work they love, it benefits both your business and your employees.

 Is there anything else you would add to this?

 The employee experience is one that should be ongoing and fluid in nature, meaning, as an organization, you should always be evaluating and taking its pulse.
 Has it shifted?
 Are you off track?
 Where do you need to adjust?

 Knowledge is power.
-Understand where you stand, instead of ignoring it and potentially face a problem later.
-Problems could be low employee engagement, a flat culture that needs to be resuscitated and no one wants to work for you.😐
+Understand where you stand with your workforce, instead of ignoring it and potentially face a problem later.
+Common challenges that come up could be low employee engagement, a weak culture that needs to be resuscitated and has your people leaving your organization.

 How would you define the employee experience for your organization?
 How do you as an organization want your employees to feel working for your company?

 Let me know in the comments below!
-If you’re struggling with your employee experience or know a company who is, I’d love to hear from you.
+If you’re struggling with your employee experience or know a company that is, I’d love to hear from you.